 4. Teach a young girl the do’s and don’ts of knowing her worth and fighting for it.
 I can’t say it enough: Help another young lady at least know that her talents are worth being paid equally for.
 In my case, I think it’s a generational thing: If grandma is not teaching daughter, then daughter doesn’t teach her daughter.
 As a youth, I knew nothing about negotiating, salary packages, bonuses and prepping myself to ask for what I wanted in terms of earnings.
 These are all things I learned as I transitioned throughout my career.
-I wish I’d know these things earlier.
+I wish I’d known these things earlier.
 So, take on a young girl and share knowledge about negotiating and knowing the market value of her talents.

 What are other ways you’ve negotiated or pushed for equal or more pay as a female employee or executive? #Soundoff below in the comment section and follow me on Twitter @JPHazelwood.